djhshih/swl/example/example4.md

 { align = { fastq1 = "1.fq", fastq2 = "2.fq" } }
 ```

-Alternatively, we can also write the workflow with explicit writing by
+Alternatively, we can also write the workflow with explicit passing of arguments by
 ```
 a = align argv
 s = sort { bam = b.bam, outbase = argv.outbase }